Pandemic sends Alaska Air into the red for latest quarter

 As a result, the cash burn figure has progressively been reduced each month: down from $170 million in May, $260 million in April and $400 million in March, when the pandemic first paralyzed the U.S. airline network.
 In May, Tilden set a goal of reaching zero cash burn by year’s end.

 At the end of June, Alaska Air had $2.8 billion in cash on hand and in July obtained nearly $1.2 billion in additional loans secured by 61 of its jets.
-As of July 22, the company said it has $3.8 billion in cash.
+As of today, Chief Financial Officer Shane Tackett said Alaska has $3.7 billion in cash on hand.

 “The people of Alaska and Horizon reacted quickly and decisively to adjust our operations and our business,” Tilden said in a statement.
 “I’m confident in our future because of the way our people are responding.”